elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 have to worry about manually importing things one at a time.
 On the one hand, we're importing a lot of functions with this approach, but it will save us time while we're in development mode and we can go back later and refactor to import only what we need.
-Let's adjust our import statements with the following:
+Let's adjust our import declarations with the following:

 ```elm
 module Main exposing (..)